ApolloSRMMission Log

 Workforce Pell Is Coming.
 Build Your Completion and Placement Proof Now.

 Short-term Workforce Pell will require programs to prove strong completion and job-placement rates.
-The schools that start measuring now will qualify on day one — the rest will scramble.
+The schools that start measuring now will qualify on day one, while the rest scramble.

 Year-End Reporting Shouldn't Be a Fire Drill